The Vice of Greed

 “Wealth that has been obtained dishonestly is like a stream that runs full during a thunderstorm, tumbling rocks along as it flows, but then suddenly goes dry.” — ‭‭Sirach ‭40:13-14‬ ‭(GNT)

-"No servant can serve two masters.
+"'No servant can serve two masters.
 He will either hate one and love the other, or be devoted to one and despise the other.
-You cannot serve God and mammon.”
-A Saying Against the Pharisees.
+You cannot serve God and mammon.'
 The Pharisees, who loved money, heard all these things and sneered at him.
-And he said to them, “You justify yourselves in the sight of others, but God knows your hearts..." — Luke 16:13-15 (NABRE)
+And he said to them, 'You justify yourselves in the sight of others, but God knows your hearts'..." — Luke 16:13-15 (NABRE)

-"Then he said to the crowd, 'Take care to guard against all greed, for though one may be rich, one’s life does not consist of possessions.'
-Then he told them a parable.
+"Then he told them a parable.
 'There was a rich man whose land produced a bountiful harvest.
 He asked himself, ‘What shall I do, for I do not have space to store my harvest?’
 And he said, ‘This is what I shall do: I shall tear down my barns and build larger ones.
 There I shall store all my grain and other goods and I shall say to myself, 'Now as for you, you have so many good things stored up for many years, rest, eat, drink, be merry!'’
 But God said to him, ‘You fool, this night your life will be demanded of you; and the things you have prepared, to whom will they belong?’
-Thus will it be for the one who stores up treasure for himself but is not rich in what matters to God.” — Luke 12:15-21 (NABRE)
+Thus will it be for the one who stores up treasure for himself but is not rich in what matters to God.” — Luke 12:16-21 (NABRE)

 “One who loves gold will not be justified; one who pursues money will be led astray by it.
 Many have come to ruin because of gold, and their destruction has met them face to face.
 It is a stumbling block to those who are avid for it, and every fool will be taken captive by it.
-Blessed is the rich person who is found blameless, and who does not go after gold.” — Sirach 31:5-8 (NRSV-CE)
+Blessed is the rich person who is found blameless, and who does not go after gold.” — Sirach 31:5-8 (NRSVue)

 “It is impolite to have a greedy eye; remember that.
 Nothing in creation is greedier than the eye; that is why it sheds tears so often.” — Sirach 31:13 (GNT)